misha-slyusarev/followmaze/README.md

 ### Dispatcher

 Dispatcher manages income connections as well as income messages.
 When new client arrives it creates new message queue and runs it in a separate thread.
-That way all the message queues are separated and can be processed in parallel.
+That way all the message queues are distinct and can be processed in parallel.

 When there is a new message it needs to be parsed, and checked to meet the sequence.
-If there is a gap between message's sequence number and last handled sequence, the message will be put on hold to process later in line order.
+If there is a gap between message's sequence number and last handled sequence, the message will be put on hold to be processed later in line order.

 ### Exchange

 Exchange examines message *type*, *from*, and *to* fields, and decides whom this message addressed to.
-It then passes the message down to appropriate queue.
+It then passes the message down to appropriate message queue.

 ### Message queue

 Each client connection handles by a Message Queue.
-It's a simple process that awaits messages from a queue and submits them to the client's socket.
+It's a simple process that awaits messages from the exchange and submits them to the client's socket.
 It also knows who was subscribed to the queue by managing a list of followers.

 #### Virtual message queue